IgorSteps/easypark/docs/Task1.2.md

 Good extra features:

--   Notify drivers when available spaces fall below a certain amount

--   Give drivers a forecast of what parking occupancy will be like on certain days

 -   Syncs with other parking systems to prevent double bookings

 5. Cons:

 Lacking admin features:

--   Cannot receive notifications about GPS discrepancies or users arriving late or spending too long in their space
+-   Cannot receive notifications about GPS discrepancies or drivers arriving late or spending too long in their space

 -   No GPS notification for when a driver arrives

 -   Cannot manage profiles

-Lacking user  features:
+Lacking driver features:

 -   Cannot make profiles

 -   No communication with admin

--   No details on UI
+No details on UI

 System name: Parkable

 1. General overview:

 Parkable is a PMS that fits our system’s criteria well.
-Workero can be accessed via the app.
+It can be accessed via the app.
 Drivers can create profiles, make and view bookings and see the total occupancy of a car park.
 Admins can manage profiles and spaces, as well as see useful metrics about the car park.
-Parkable can work with most organisations, and specifically mentions Universities on their website
+Parkable can work with most organisations, and specifically mentions universities on their website

 2. Major features: